-Former Atlanta Falcons quarterback Michael Vick is back in the news this week after being released from prison to serve out the remainder of his dogfighting sentence at his home in Virginia.
+This week after we checked the list of correctional facilities, former Atlanta Falcons quarterback Michael Vick is back in the news, after being released from prison to serve out the remainder of his dog fighting sentence at his home in Virginia.
 Now the questions are being asked: Should Vick be allowed to return to the NFL?
 Does he deserve a second chance?
-What team would be crazy enough to take a chance on him?
-Tony Dungy and the president of the Humane Society seem to think he’s sorry, so what should happen now?

 Commissioner Roger Goodell has a tough decision to make it seems, but as far as I’m concerned the precedent has already been set.
 Adam “Pacman” Jones was involved in numerous incidents, including one where he was indirectly responsible for the shooting and resulting paralysis of a Las Vegas bouncer, but, after apologizing, he was reinstated.
 There’s no reason Vick shouldn’t receive the same treatment.
 The things he did were horrible, but he went through the justice system, did his time and it’s time to move on.
 Maybe he doesn’t deserve a second chance, but we should give it to him anyway.